kvz/bash3boilerplate/README.md

 ## Best practices

 As of `v1.0.3`, b3bp adds some nice re-usable libraries in `./src`.
-Later on we'll be using snippets inside this directory to build custom packages.
 In order to make the snippets in `./src` more useful, we recommend these guidelines.

 ### Library exports